ligato/docs/docs/plugins/infra-plugins.md

 ### Kafka plugin

-Kafka plugin provides access to Kafka brokers.
+The Kafka plugin provides access to Kafka brokers.

 **Configuration**

-- Location of the Kafka configuration file can be defined either by command line flag `kafka-config` or set via `KAFKA_CONFIG` env variable.
+- Location of the Kafka configuration file can be defined either by CLI flag `kafka-config` or set via `KAFKA_CONFIG` env variable.

 **Status Check**

-- Kafka plugin has a mechanism to periodically check a connection status of the Kafka server.
+- Kafka plugin has a mechanism to periodically check the connection status of the Kafka server.

 ### Multiplexer

-The multiplexer instance has an access to Kafka brokers.
-To share the access it allows to create connections.
-There are available two connection types one support message of type `[]byte` and the other `proto.Message`.
-Both of them allows to create several SyncPublishers and AsyncPublishers that implements `BytesPublisher` interface or `ProtoPubliser` respectively.
-The connections also provide API for consuming messages implementing `BytesMessage` interface or `ProtoMessage` respectively.
+The multiplexer instance provides access to Kafka brokers through connections.
+There are two connection types with one supporting messages of type `[ ]byte` and the other `proto.Message`.

+Both are allowed to create SyncPublishers and AsyncPublishers that implement the `BytesPublisher` or `ProtoPubliser` interfaces.
+The connections provide an API for consuming messages implementing the said `BytesMessage` interface or `ProtoMessage` respectively.

 ```